Emma sighs. She hasn't worn a watch since she was seventeen and so has no way of knowing whether the Mayor's accusation rings true.

-Regina watches with interest as the Sheriff blushes slightly and stares awkwardly down at her knees.
-She had actually been being entirely sincere; Emma's attire refreshingly flattering despite still falling in line with her general 'not to be fucked with' uniform way of dressing.
-She settles her gaze for just a moment longer on tight black jeans, a deep scarlet shirt and the cropped black leather jacket she recognizes to be the one the Sheriff had lent her to make her way home in, before going back to searching the contents of the drawer.
+Regina watches with interest as the Sheriff blushes lightly and stares awkwardly down at her knees.
+She had actually been being entirely sincere; Emma's attire refreshingly flattering, despite still falling in line with her general 'not to be fucked with' uniform way of dressing.
+She rests her gaze for just a moment longer on tight black jeans, a deep scarlet shirt and the cropped black leather jacket she recognizes to be the one the Sheriff had lent her to make her way home in, before going back to searching the contents of the drawer.
 She wonders what the blonde sees when she looks in the mirror; her tendency to blush and look uncomfortable when complimented in a way devoid of any sexual connotation most perplexing.
 She supposes she could ask her, but she knows she won't.

 "Excuse me a moment."